Lenovo ThinkPad Edge 13

 Bewertung: Gesamt: 86% Leistung: 68% Bildschirm: 83% Mobilität: 88% Gehäuse: 88% Ergonomie: 87% Emissionen: 90%

-Quelle: Cyberbloc Deutsch Archive.org version
+Quelle: Cyberbloc Archive.org version

 Dass aller Anfang schwer ist, zeigt sich beim neuen Lenovo Thinkpad Edge sehr deutlich.
 Der Weg das Beste aus den Bereichen Business und Multimedia in einem Gerät zu vereinen ist ein interessanter Schachzug.
 Man nehme die unvergleichliche Thinkpad-Tastatur samt Trackpoint, diverse Verbindungs- sowie umfangreichen Datenschutzmöglichkeiten und verpacke sie in ein mobiles Gehäuse mit modernem Design.
 Ein Startpreis von knapp 600 Euro weckt weiteres Kaufinteresse.